JamesPNacino/San-Francisco-49ers-Regression-Analysis/README.md

 3. Penalties
 4. Penalty Yards

-I was not surprised to see *pass attempts* not a signinficant predictor towards the number of wins because teams usually pass more when they are behind in a game.
-However, I am surprised to see *yards per rush attempt*, *penalties*, and *penalty yards* as not a significant predictor in determining the number of wins you will have each year.
+I was not surprised to see *pass attempts* as a non a signinficant predictor towards the number of wins because teams usually pass more when they are behind in a game.
+However, I was surprised to see *yards per rush attempt*, *penalties*, and *penalty yards* as not a significant predictor in determining the number of wins you will have each year.

 Results show that all of the predictor variables were significant in correlation to the number of **losses** except for the following predictor variables (these were not significant becuase of a p-value greater than .05):